jrhoun/liferay-learn/docs/dxp/7.x/en/site-building/site-settings/content-settings/managing-content-sharing-globally.md

-# Managing Content Sharing Globally
+# Managing Content Sharing Across Sites

-You can enable content sharing for a Site through the [configuration settings](./advanced-site-settings.md#content-sharing).
+You can enable content sharing for a Site through the [configuration settings](../site-settings-ui-reference.md#advanced).
 You can control this globally as well.
 Follow these steps:

 1. Open the Product Menu and go to *Control Panel* &rarr; *Configuration* &rarr; *Instance Settings*
 1. Select *Sharing* under the Content and Data heading